jsenv/core/docs/installing-jsenv-package.md

 To fix it you need to configure npm authentification on github registry

-### Configure npm authentification on github registry
+## Configure npm authentification on github registry

-1. Create a token on your github profile with at leat `read:packages` scope. (https://github.com/settings/tokens)
+1. Create a token in your [github settings](https://github.com/settings/tokens) with at leat `read:packages` scope.

 2. Save the token with the following command
    ```console